Honey Mustard Glazed Brussels Sprouts Flavorful Side Dish

 Skipping seasoning: Always season before roasting.
 A little salt and pepper make a big difference.

 By following these tips, you’ll get the best out of your Honey Mustard Glazed Brussels Sprouts.
-For the full recipe, check the detailed instructions provided earlier.

 Variations